lisa-lumos/designing-data-intensive-applications/05-replication.md

 Dynamo-style databases are generally optimized for use cases that can tolerate eventual consistency.
 The parameters w and r allow you to adjust the probability of stale values being read, but it’s wise to not take them as absolute guarantees.

+For conflict resolution, last-write-wins may cause data loss.